A Calm and Intentional One Month Bali Itinerary (2026)

 In the afternoon, revisit your favourite spots, do some souvenir shopping, or book another spa treatment or yoga class.

-Tomorrow we’ll be checking out, so use the evening to prepare for your journey east to Amed.
+Tomorrow we’ll be checking out, so use the evening to prepare for your journey east to Amed

 For more, information read my dedicated post on the perfect Ubud itinerary.

-Days 6-9: Amed, for the ‘Real Bali’
+Days 6-8: Amed, for the ‘Real Bali’

-The next few days of your 3 week Bali itinerary take you east to discover the island’s most authentic experiences.
+The next few days of your 1 month Bali itinerary take you east to discover the island’s most authentic experiences.
 You’ll escape the crowds in traditional fishing villages, explore underwater shipwrecks and visit nearby islands.
 It’s where your Bali journey shifts from spiritual awakening to authentic local life.

 Day 6: Travel to Amed and settle in

 To the east of Bali is a cluster of charming fishing villages, known collectively as Amed.
-This is the next stop on your 3 week Bali itinerary.
+This is the next stop on your 1 month Bali itinerary.

 The route takes 2 hours by taxi from Ubud through beautiful rice terraces and traditional villages.
 This laid-back area is one of the top places to visit in Bali if you want to escape the hustle and bustle.
 It’s one of the island’s hidden gems that’s not on most itineraries.